A History of Verbal and Non-Verbal Communication

 Language and Control Systems

 In essence, the act of verbalizing is, I would argue, an attempt to exert a measure of control over reality.
 When we define a word, what we are doing, in essence, is taking an experience and isolating it from its broader context in order to circumscribe and limit its broader meaning.
-We are, in effect, limiting its meaning – the infinite variety of subtle denotative and connotative nuances, and layers of hidden meaning behind the emotion or experience it describes – in order to assign a highly simplified, limited sense to it.
-This is, metaphorically, akin to shooting an endangered animal in the wilderness, stuffing and mounting its carcass as a taxidermist would and displaying it in the Smithsonian with a simplified label describing what it once used to be when it roamed alive and free in its natural habitat!
+We are, in effect, limiting its meaning — the infinite variety of subtle denotative and connotative nuances, and layers of hidden meaning behind the emotion or experience it describes — in order to assign a highly simplified, limited sense to it.
+This is, metaphorically, akin to shooting an endangered animal in the wilderness, stuffing and mounting its carcass as a taxidermist would, and displaying it at the Smithsonian with a simplified label describing what it once was when it roamed alive and free in its natural habitat!

-In our “enlightened” 21st Century society, we decry the use of “labels and stereotypes”
+In our “enlightened” 21st-century society, we decry the use of “labels and stereotypes”

 Language and Empire